Pass Rate on Licensure Exam:

 The Federation of State Boards of Physical Therapy (FSBPT) develops and administers the National Physical Therapy Examination (NPTAE) for physical therapists and physical therapist assistants.
 All 50 states and 3 additional jurisdictions use the NPTAE as one factor in the licensure or certification of physical therapist assistants.
 Accessed June 14, 2007

-The three year average graduation rate for graduates from 2011, 2012, 2013 was 74%.
+The two year average graduation rate for graduates from 2014 and 2015 was 86%.
 These graduation rates include both students who withdrew from the PTA Program for personal reasons and students who were dismissed from the program subject to their right to appeal for failure to meet the academic requirements.

-96% employment rate (three years) of those students who successfully completed the NWACC PTA program.
+92.5% average employment rate for 2014 and 2015 for those students who successfully completed the NWACC PTA program.

 Number of Students Admitted to the NWACC PTA Program: